Faster disease to do it yourself.

 The book describes the "do-it-yourself disease" as a condition in which people think it is faster to do things themselves because they "don't know how to delegate," "can't come up with satisfactory quality," or "don't have time to teach.

-In a presentation by a LoanDEAL transfer experience, he talked about how he realized his lack of Engulfing force, and he realized that he lacked the ability to engage as well.
-I was lucky enough to be surrounded by people who were "strong in their ability to get involved, smart enough to choose the right themes to get involved in, and have a long-term perspective that doesn't try to exploit me in the short term," so I got involved in a lot of things in a daze and this is what happened.
+In a presentation by someone who has been through a LoanDEAL transfer, he talked about how he realized his lack of Engulfing force, and he realized he lacked the ability to get involved as well.
+I was lucky enough to be surrounded by people who were "very involved, smart enough to choose the right themes to get involved in and have a long-term perspective that didn't try to exploit me in the short term," and while I was dabbling, things being swept up in came to this.
+I bought the book because I felt bad when I saw the expression "As the disease progresses Lonely and successful" on the book's description page.
+Two ways, "It's faster if I do it myself."

 I can do it faster because I can do it better than those around me.